determined-ai/determined/docs/model-dev-guide/apis-howto/deepspeed/autotuning.rst

 Using Determined's DeepSpeed Autotune with a :class:`~determined.pytorch.deepspeed.DeepSpeedTrial` instance requires no further changes to your user code.

-A full example which uses DeepSpeed Autotune with ``DeepSpeedTrial`` can be found in the ``examples/deepspeed_autotune/torchvision/deepspeed_trial`` `subdirectory within the Determined GitHub Repo
+Examples which use DeepSpeed Autotune with HuggingFace Trainer can be found in the ``examples/deepspeed_autotune/torchvision/deepspeed_trial`` `subdirectory within the Determined GitHub Repo
 <https://github.com/determined-ai/determined/tree/master/examples/deepspeed_autotune/torchvision/deepspeed_trial>`__